Ballad: American ballads

 Some 300 ballads sung in North America have been identified as having origins in Scottish traditional or broadside ballads.
-Examples include 'The Streets of Laredo', which was found in Britain and Ireland as 'The Unfortunate Rake'; however, a further 400 have been identified as originating in America, including among the best known, 'The Ballad of Davy Crockett' and 'Jesse James'.
+Examples include 'The Streets of Laredo', which was found in Great Britain and Ireland as 'The Unfortunate Rake'; however, a further 400 have been identified as originating in America, including among the best known, 'The Ballad of Davy Crockett' and 'Jesse James'.
 They became an increasing area of interest for scholars in the 19th century and most were recorded or catalogued by George Malcolm Laws, although some have since been found to have British origins and additional songs have since been collected.
 They are usually considered closest in form to British broadside ballads and in terms of style are largely indistinguishable, however, they demonstrate a particular concern with occupations, journalistic style and often lack the ribaldry of British broadside ballads.

 Blues ballads

 The blues ballad has been seen as a fusion of Anglo-American and Afro-American styles of music from the 19th century.
-Blues ballads tend to deal with active protagonists, often anti-heroes, resisting adversity and authority, but frequently lacking a strong narrative and emphasising character instead.
+Blues ballads tend to deal with active protagonists, often anti-heroes, resisting adversity and authority, but frequently lacking a strong narrative and emphasizing character instead.
 They were often accompanied by banjo and guitar which followed the blues musical format.
 The most famous blues ballads include those about John Henry and Casey Jones.

 Bush ballads

-The ballad was taken to Australia by early settlers from Britain and Ireland and gained particular foothold in the rural outback.
+The ballad was taken to Australia by early settlers from Great Britain and Ireland and gained particular foothold in the rural outback.
 The rhyming songs, poems and tales written in the form of ballads often relate to the itinerant and rebellious spirit of Australia in The Bush, and the authors and performers are often referred to as bush bards.
 The 19th century was the golden age of bush ballads.
 Several collectors have catalogued the songs including John Meredith whose recording in the 1950s became the basis of the collection in the National Library of Australia.
 The songs tell personal stories of life in the wide open country of Australia.
 Typical subjects include mining, raising and droving cattle, sheep shearing, wanderings, war stories, the 1891 Australian shearers' strike, class conflicts between the landless working class and the squatters (landowners), and outlaws such as Ned Kelly, as well as love interests and more modern fare such as trucking.
 The most famous bush ballad is "Waltzing Matilda", which has been called "the unofficial national anthem of Australia".